omigroup/gltf-extensions/extensions/2.0/OMI_physics_body/README.md

 The extension must also be added to the glTF's `extensionsUsed` array and because it is optional, it does not need to be added to the `extensionsRequired` array.

-The extension is intended to be used together with `OMI_collider`.
-Physics bodies without collision shapes on them will not have any function.
+The extension is intended to be used together with `OMI_physics_shape`.
+Physics bodies without collision shapes on them are valid but will not collide with anything.

 ### Property Summary